 The Deck Archetypes of Competitive EDH

 Most of the formats in Magic: The Gathering have the same deck archetypes.
-Usually these are Control, Aggro, Combo, and Midrange decks.
+Usually, these are Control, Aggro, Combo, and Midrange decks.
 However, as you move up to the higher power formats, the lines tend to blur a little bit.
-You can have decks that are multiple types and this is no different for competitive EDH.
+You can have decks that are multiple types, and this is no different for competitive EDH.

 In this article, I am going to talk about the main archetypes that you will see in a competitive EDH game and which commanders fit well with those archetypes.
 These deck types are listed in no particular order.

 First, I'm going to get the big one out of the way.
 It's no secret that Competitive EDH has a lot of combo decks in it.
-These deck seek to win as quickly as possible, at all costs.
+These decks seek to win as quickly as possible, at all costs.
 They tend to have lots of mana acceleration, tutors, engine cards, and lots of counterspells to push their combos through.
 I've played many games where the game is over in literally three or four turns.

 Many of these decks use a Doomsday win condition, along with Laboratory Maniac.
 They seek to either draw through their entire deck, mill their entire deck, or set up a winning Doomsday pile.